bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <img src="/assets/img/BTSCon2022_logo.png" alt="" />

 The first annual BTSCON was held virtually on October 27-28, 2022.
-The goal of this two-day virtual conference wass to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.
+The goal of this two-day virtual conference was to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

 ***
 ## Program